Martín Posse

-Martín Andrés Posse Paz (born 2 August 1975) is an Argentine retired footballer who played mainly as a forward, and is a manager.
+Martín Andrés Posse Paz (born 2 August 1975) is an Argentine football manager and former player.
+He played mainly as a forward.

 Club career

 Born in San Justo, Buenos Aires, Posse began his professional career with Club Atlético Vélez Sarsfield, being part of its successful teams in the mid-1990s and making over 100 appearances in all competitions.
 He helped the club to three top division titles and four international tournaments, including the 1994 Copa Libertadores.

 Posse joined Spanish side RCD Espanyol in 1999, going on to become one of the club's most important offensive elements in the subsequent La Liga seasons, although never an undisputed starter.
 After a successful loan at CD Tenerife in the second level he returned to Catalonia, but only amassed 11 appearances in two campaigns combined.

 International career

 In 1997, Posse was selected for the Argentina squad to play in that year's Copa América, going on to collect three caps.